Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 `_are_paramters_invalid(self, parameters: dict)` function.
 This function takes a dictionary containing a optimization parameter set, and returns false in case the parameter set is valid and true otherwise.
-Thus, if we want to enforce our simple MITM algorithm to only select even `h` we can add the following code to the `DUMMYAlgorithm1` class:
+Thus, if we want to enforce our simple MITM algorithm to only choose even `h` we can add the following code to the `DUMMYAlgorithm1` class:

 ```python